JudeDavis1/COVID-Fitter/README.md

 # COVID-Fitter

-A program which will analyse data from direct government CSV files for the UK, process, and also vomit wave predictions.
+A program which will analyse data from direct government CSV files for the UK, process, and also commit wave predictions.